EricLin0619/I-Watcher/README.md

 sudo apt-get install -y libopencv-dev python3-opencv
 ```

-⚠️If you want to download all packages and libraries, and compile them by yourself, it will take a lot of time and you are likely to get fail, please think twice.
+⚠️If you want to download all packages and libraries, compiling them by yourself.
+It will take a lot of time and you are likely to get fail, please think twice.

 ### Install Python telegram Bot